I love juice, but I also like to have smoothies once in a while.

 - Narrow pulp ejection port means you’ll have to chop fibrous greens like celery

-One of the biggest improvements Hurom made with this is the addition of a juice tap, it may not be a major technological innovation but this simple add-on prevents leaks on your table which can be a nuisance over time.
+One of the biggest improvements Hurom made with this is the addition of a juice tap, it may not be a significant technological innovation, but this simple add-on prevents leaks on your table which can be a nuisance over time.

 Another improvement is the adjustable pulp control lever that allows users to completely shut off the pulp ejection port which allows this to make sorbets and almond milk.